xpmatteo/auto-cca/README.md

 # How to

-Serve locally with `make server`
+Serve locally with `make server` or `python -m http.server`

 Run tests with `make test` (you should `npm install jest` first).
 You may run a single test suite with `script/test.sh test/whatever.js`

 Play the game with `make open`.
 Notice the "End phase" and "AI continue" buttons, you will need to click them at appropriate times to get the game to proceed.
-Also, keep an AI on the status text on top that tells you which phase the game is in.
+Also, keep an AI on the status text on top of the page: it tells you which phase the game is in.

+Open your browser's developer tools to read the AI logs.

+Configure the AI parameters in file `src/config.js`.

-In the main scenario (Akragas), you play the Syracusan (bottom) while the AI plays the Carthaginian (top).
+In the main scenario (Akragas), you play the Syracusan (bottom) while the MCTS AI plays the Carthaginian (top).

+The Playout button pits the MCTS AI (bottom) against a greedy player (top).
+You can speed up or slow down the moves with the `delay` value in the textbox.

 # AI TESTS